Australian Jobs 2021

 Completing Year 12 (or equivalent) is the minimum requirement for most employers, however, many are seeking people with post-school qualifications.

-In response to COVID-19, new short courses, or ‘micro-credentials’, are also available to help you upskill (check out courseseeker.edu.au for available courses).
+In response to COVID-19, new short courses or ‘micro-credentials’, are also available to help you upskill (check out courseseeker.edu.au to search and compare available courses).
 These short courses can be a good way to gain new skills relevant to the jobs in demand.

-Workplace experience is another important quality that employers look for.
+Workplace experience is another important quality highlighted in the results of the NSC’s employer surveys.
 All jobs will give you valuable experience and help you develop vital employability skills.
 Regardless of the job, you will gain an understanding of what is expected in the workplace and be able to demonstrate to employers that you are committed to work, reliable and trustworthy.
 Most importantly, it gives you a foot in the door and provides you with an opportunity to build your network and gain referees.